Why Cybersecurity Governance Matters to Your Organization

 Add to that new complexity the recent stampede to remote work environments, and your processes and systems just got complicated.
-Multiple delivery models, processes, vendors, and data are in the mix.
+Multiple delivery models, methods, vendors, and data are in the mix.
 With greater complexity comes more significant risk, so cybersecurity governance is essential to your organization.

 What Is Cybersecurity Governance?